-Depending on who the person is, what the feedback is, what is going on in the work environment, and even what mental state you are in – all are factors in to when to give feedback to an employee.
+Depending on who the person is, what the feedback is, what is going on in the work environment, and even what mental state you are in – all are factors into when to give feedback to an employee.
 Choosing the timing well is important.
-It has big impact to how likely the person is going to change their behavior based on your feedback, going forward.
+It has a big impact on how likely the person is going to change their behavior based on your feedback, going forward.

 From the research conducted over the past few years and our own data collected across 15,000+ people who use Know Your Team, here’s what to consider about exactly when to give feedback.